Seoinbo/bitup/README.md

 # Bitup
-a tool to help upbit trade.
+A tool to help upbit trade.